JCZ92/LearnGo/README.md

 # LearnGo
-## Day 1 target: get familiar with basic syntax and data types
+## Day 1: get familiar with basic syntax and data types
 1. variable and types
 2. operators
 3. control